Get My Budget

 Car Wear and Tear - What's Normal?

 What can be considered normal wear and tear for a car?
 This is an important question to ask, especially when you’re leasing a vehicle where you have to return it to the car leasing company in good condition, or if you are purchasing using a Person Contract Purchase plan.
-But generally, any car owner or driver should have an idea of the usual wear and tear of vehicles, so they know what to expect and when to take their cars to a garage for servicing, maintenance, and repairs.

 Fair Wear and Tear: What Does it Mean?

-Car finance companies know and understand that a vehicle that’s been used for a number of years and has been driven for several thousand miles will no longer be in the same condition as a brand new car.
+Car finance companies know and understand that a vehicle that’s been used for a number of years and has been driven for several thousand miles will no longer be in the same condition as a brand-new car.
 That’s why they accept that during the course of using a car, it will suffer from “fair wear and tear.”

 What does the term “fair wear and tear” mean exactly?
-This may include light scratches, stone chips on the windows and body, even a few minor dents on the car.
-However, if the vehicle has incurred torn seats, cracked headlights, and serious dents, then these are no longer the usual wear and tear expected on a used car.
+This may include light scratches, stone chips on the windows and body, and even a few minor dents on the car.

 Acceptable Car Wear and Tear